perrygeo/perrygeo.github.com/_posts/2014-01-19-sensitivity-analysis.md

     mortviab     0.01  +- 0.007 (weak influence)
     mortelev     0.007 +- 0.006 (weak influence)

-We can graph each of the input parameters against the results to see this graphically:
+We can graph each of the input parameters against the results to visualize this:

 ![sagraph](/assets/img/sagraph.png)